marcocod/epub-repair-tool/README.md

 ![alt text](https://github.com/marcocod/epub-repair-tool/blob/master/img/inept.png?raw=true)

-If you open the ePub file with a archive manager program as 7zip you can see that some filenames contains invalid characters.
+If you open the ePub file with a archive manager program as 7zip you can see that some filenames contain invalid characters.

 ![alt text](https://github.com/marcocod/epub-repair-tool/blob/master/img/7zip.png?raw=true)